 - exchange differences arising from foreign currency transactions and foreign operations may be measured differently;

-- merger accounting is only permitted for group reconstructions;
+- merger accounting is only permitted for group reconstructions; and

-- changes in controlling interests in subsidiaries are recognised in other comprehensive income
+- changes in controlling interests in subsidiaries are recognised in other comprehensive income.

 There may be other changes that affect your accounting profits depending on your circumstances.
 The above matters may also impact your taxable profits and/or your distributable profits.